tamazs/cds25-tutorial-auth/tutorials/01_session.md

 `tokenStorage` defines what storage mechanism to use.
 In this case `sessionStorage`.
-`tokenAtom` can be used like any other atom, but it persists the token in `tokenStorage` backed by `sessionStorage`.
+`tokenAtom` can be used like any other atom, but it will persists the token in `tokenStorage` backed by `sessionStorage`.

 We also have a `userInfoAtom` atom, which when a token is present will fetch